TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Discussion

-\oursystem achieve a high success rate for bug reproduction, but takes more execution time compared to purely LLM-based methods~\cite{wang2024feedback,huang2025one,feng2024prompting}.
-This is primarily due to the integration of MCTS-based exploration into the LLM-guided agents, which introduces additional computational overhead.
+\oursystem achieves a high success rate for bug reproduction, but takes more execution time and tokens compared to purely LLM-based methods~\cite{wang2024feedback,huang2025one,feng2024prompting}.
+This is primarily due to the integration of MCTS-based searching into the LLM-guided agents and the need to provide multi-modal UI information, which introduces additional computational overhead.
 However, we argue that this overhead is justified by the significantly improved reproduction success rate achieved by our work.
 In practical scenarios, the reliability and completeness of bug reproduction are often prioritized over execution speed, especially in debugging and quality assurance workflows.
-In future work, we plan to optimize the search process (\eg, via parallelization~\cite{2008Parallel}) to reduce execution time without compromising accuracy.
+In future work, we plan to optimize the search process (\eg, via parallelization~\cite{2008Parallel}) to reduce execution time and tokens without compromising accuracy.
 We also consider adopting the idea from ReBL, where the LLM outputs a sequence of actions in one round, to improve reproduction efficiency.
-We believe that the above optimization strategies are orthogonal to our core approach and can be explored independently to further enhance performance.
+We believe that the above optimization strategies are orthogonal to our core approach and can be leveraged independently to further enhance performance.